xing5/blog/source/_posts/Implement-a-Flume-Deserializer-Plugin-to-Import-XML-Files.md

 <!-- more -->

 ### Programming Environment
 I prefer [Gradle](http://www.gradle.org/docs/current/userguide/installation.html) as the build automation and Eclispe as the IDE for java programming.
-Make sure you have them installed.
+Please make sure you have them installed.

 1\.
 Create a folder for the project and create a **_build.gradle_** file using the template below.